 ESET Internet Security 11 is the company's latest offering for 2018, aiming to protect your computer from viruses and malware, prevent unauthorised access to your computer including while making online payments and more.

-£39.99 for a single user for one year of ESET's 2018 offering looks steep, but increase the number of users to 4, and the cost per user drops to a very reasonable £14, available to buy on ESET's website here.
+£39.99 for a single user for one year of ESET's 2018 offering looks steep, but increase the number of users or the number of years, the overall cost drops to a more reasonable price, available to buy on ESET's website here.

 Though this is still higher than products offering 10 or even unlimited installations for well under £100, ESET has some genuinely features that make it well worth your consideration.
 You can see alternative options in our round-up of the best antivirus 2018.

 The SysInspector tool, for example, gives you a complete yet manageable rundown on your entire system's security status.
 Uniquely, there's also a social media scanner that will alert you to problems.
 If you ever have your laptop stolen, you can even send an onscreen message to the thief along with a webcam snapshot of his ugly mug!

 Features and interface

 Overall, ESET always scores very high on tests conducted by AV-Test, AV Comparatives and SE Labs, but beyond top flight protection, what do you get?

 On installation, the package asks if you'd like to detect potentially unwanted applications trying to install themselves, which is a welcome touch.
 These can affect the stability of the system, as well as posing security risks due to poor coding.

 Initially, it looks like ESET gives you precious little, but this is deceptive.
 The interface is sparse, with the usual robot graphic on the Home screen simply telling you you're protected.
 There are only three tools on the Tools menu, Connected Home Monitor, Anti-Theft, and Banking & Payment Protection.
 You must click More Tools for the full set.